Restaurant Business Interruption Claims in Florida

 Statutory Rights and Deadlines

-Florida Statute §627.70131 requires insurers to acknowledge receipt of your claim within 14 days, provide updates every 30 days, and issue payment or denial within 90 days.
+Florida Statute §627.70131 requires insurers to acknowledge receipt of your claim within 7 days and issue payment or denial within 60 days.
 Our communication tracking ensures full compliance.
 Every notice, estimate, and invoice is preserved in a complete claim file ready for mediation or appraisal if necessary.

 Frequently Asked Questions